fuag15/redundant_web_pipe/README.md

-# Redundant Web Pipe

-## A web asset pipe aimed at cutting down on dependencies

-## Introduction

 Beginnings of a simple asset pipeline script for those who enjoy:

   * Seperation of code into files based on function, area, or "class"